timtroendle/ukraine-energy-future/report/report.md

 ## Energy demand projection

 We project Ukraine's energy demand for the year 2060 in which Ukraine intends to be climate-neutral.
 We consider full electrification of the heat and transport sectors by this time as one option for complete decarbonisation.
-We generate an hourly time series for a single weather year (2013 ==Iain, why this year?==) which we use as a exogenous input for the capacity expansion model, ignoring demand flexibility.
+We generate an hourly time series for a single weather year (==for now==) which we use as a exogenous input for the capacity expansion model, ignoring demand flexibility.

 We project annual energy demand in 2060 using DESSTINEE [@Oreggioni:2022] which projects energy demand per sector and per energy carrier.
 For the growth of the individual sectors, we apply the following assumptions.
 We assume a ==ZZ%== annual population growth between 2020--2060 (==SOURCE==) leading to a population of ==XX== million people  in 2060.
 We assume a ==ZZ%== annual GDP per capita growth in the same duration (==SOURCE==), leading to GDP per capita growing from ==XX== to ==YY==.
 We assume the GDP split across the different sectors to change in a way in which services grows fastest as countries get richer, leading to a GDP split in 2060 of ==XX%== services, ==YY%== agriculture, and ==ZZ%== industry (==SOURCE==).